What should I Pack for an Alaska Cruise?

 Bug Spray: Mosquitoes can’t ruin your good time unless you let them.
 We suggest a waterproof insect repellent spray or lotion in a pump bottle.
 You won’t have to reapply as often, and you can avoid aerosol can issues at the airport.

 Hiking Boots: It’s no secret that the terrain can be rough, so good foot support is vital.
 A basic pair of hiking or work boots will do if you plan to take it easy in port.
 Even so, coat them in a waterproof spray before your cruise to keep your feet dry longer.
 Should some serious trekking be on your agenda, take a close look at the soles of your shoes.
 A deeper lug pattern will grip better on rocky, steep trails, and a defined heel brake offers more balance on slippery surfaces.
-And as with any new shoes, breaking them in ahead of time is always a smart move.
+And as with any new shoes, breaking them in ahead of time is always smart.

 Sun Protection: Pack sunscreen, a hat, and sunglasses — and remember that just because it’s not bright and sunny out doesn’t mean the ultraviolet rays can’t get to you.